-As above, it doesn’t offer quite the same features as the main BaDoinkVR site either – there’s no virtual theater option on BabeVR, for example.
 This option makes the main BaDoinkVR site incredibly convenient to use without needing to download every title, and you don’t need to keep taking the headset on and off.
 Presumably, if the site continues to grow over time, these features will be ported across to BabeVR too.
 There’s also no teledildonic / smart sex toy support at the moment either.

 Depending on which device you’re watching on, there are a few different ways of viewing each scene – the site makes its own recommendations pretty clear, but as usual, in our testing we tried a few different VR player apps, as well as testing on PSVR too.
 VaRs VR Player Pro worked best for us on a phone, but your mileage may vary, particularly depending on whether you opt to download or stream the scenes.